HDFGroup/vol-cache/README.md

 make all install
 ```

-When running configure, ake sure you **DO NOT** have the option "--disable-shared".
+When running configure, make sure you **DO NOT** have the option "--disable-shared".

 ### Build Argobots library